loculus-project/loculus/preprocessing/specification.md

 - **Backend:** The backend server is developed by the Pathoplexus team.
 The same backend software is used across Pathoplexus and pathogen instances.
 To support different pathogens and metadata fields, it can be configured through a configuration file.
 - **Preprocessing pipeline:** The preprocessing pipeline takes unpreprocessed data and generates preprocessed data.
 The Pathoplexus team provides reference implementations but Pathoplexus can be used with other implementations as long as they follow the specification detailed in this document.
 - **LAPIS and SILO:** the data querying engine and API used by Pathoplexus.
-- **Sequence entry:** a single entry consisting of a sequence (or set of segmented sequences) from a single sample and the corresponding sample metadata
+- **Sequence entry:** A sequence entry consists of a genome sequence (or sequences if the organisms has a segmented genome) and associated metadata.
+It is the main entity of the Pathoplexus application.
+Users submit sequence entries and search for sequence entries.
+Each sequence entry has its own accession.
+Changes to sequence entries are versioned, meaning that a sequence entry can have multiple versions.
 - **Unpreprocessed data:** sequence entries as provided by the submitters
 - **Preprocessed data:** sequence entries after being processed by the preprocessing pipeline.
 The preprocessed data must be consistent with the pathogen instance schema and will be passed to LAPIS and SILO.
 - **Nucleotide sequence segment:** A nucleotide sequence consists of one or multiple segments.
 If there is only a single segment (e.g., as in SARS-CoV-2), the segment name should be `main`.